Tlf/tlf/doc/Manual.md

 If you fill the serial and number fields in main QTC window, the first pattern WILL NOT be recognized (SERIAL/NR).
 If you didn't fill the serial AND number fields (with or without the capture process), you CAN'T capture the QTC lines!
 That mean, you press ENTER on a QTC line at right side vainly, the line will not copied to right side!

-So, if you can copy one or more lines from right side to left with capture process, the result could be two types: Tlf thinks the line is a good, fail-safe QTC line, or isn't it: the line contains wrong character, eg. the time filed contains non-numeric character.
+So, if you can copy one or more lines from right side to left with capture process, the result could be two types: TLF thinks the line is a good, fail-safe QTC line, or isn't it: the line contains wrong character, eg. the time filed contains non-numeric character.
 In this case, the end of the line you can see a "?" (question mark) character.
 If the line doesn't contains wrong character, you can see a "+" (plus) character.

 **IMPORTANT!**

 You NEED to review ALL lines at the left side by press an ENTER.
 If the line has "+" character, then that will changed to "*" (asterisk), which means "line marked as confirmed".
-If line has "?" at the end, then Tlf will send an "AGN N AGN N" message, where the N is the number of the line.
+If line has "?" at the end, then TLF will send an "AGN N AGN N" message, where the N is the number of the line.
 Then you can change the wrong character, till the status will goes to "+".

-If all lines has "*" sign, and you press the ENTER at last line, Tlf will send the message "QSL ALL", or what you've configures for QR_F10 macro.
+If all lines has "*" sign, and you press the ENTER at last line, TLF will send the message "QSL ALL", or what you've configures for QR_F10 macro.

-You can send the last message by manually, if you press F10 - then Tlf also send that message, and it will save the received QTC block too.
+You can send the last message by manually, if you press F10 - then TLF also send that message, and it will save the received QTC block too.

-If the all QTC lines are right, and Tlf sent "QTC ALL", then the QTC block will be saved automatically.
+If the all QTC lines are right, and TLF sent "QTC ALL", then the QTC block will be saved automatically.

 ### Sending QTC

-As you can read the QTC=BOTH descriotion above, Tlf can send AND receive QTCs in same contest.
+As you can read the QTC=BOTH descriotion above, TLF can send AND receive QTCs in same contest.
 To avoid the shortkey collosions, in this case the only one combination can be used: CTRL+S.

 If you fill the callsign field (or that's filled when you open the QTC send window), then the QTC serial field is fixed - you can't change that, like CW/SSB modes.
-Only you can change the number of QTCs field, which could be maximum 10, or if you have QTC (received or sent) with the station, then Tlf calculates the possible number.
+Only you can change the number of QTCs field, which could be maximum 10, or if you have QTC (received or sent) with the station, then TLF calculates the possible number.

-Then if you press the ENTER, Tlf sends the complete QTC block to your modem (eg. gmfsk_autofile), and you can see the characters in the window of your modem (eg. Fldigi).
+Then if you press the ENTER, TLF sends the complete QTC block to your modem (eg. gmfsk_autofile), and you can see the characters in the window of your modem (eg. Fldigi).

 If station asks you to resend one or more QTC line again, just move the asked line, and press ENTER again.